rbxb/httpfilter/tutorial.md

 #redirect root home
 ```
 `root` will select a request with an empty path.
 If the redirect path is not an absolute URL, the redirect path will be relative to the current directory.
-Since `root/` is the base directory use only `home` as the redirect path because all paths will already be inside `root/`.
+Since `root/` is the base directory, use only `home` as the redirect path because all paths will already be inside `root/`.
 Go to `localhost:8080` and you should be redirected to `localhost:8080/home`.

 Try setting up a redirect to an external website.